We'll help you find the right solution for your needs

 I recently left my position at a local family owned business due to being asked to resign because I didn't have a touchy feely attitude.
 I have been the sole in office employee for 2 years and once the owners added in a new office person, decided I wasn't a good fit any longer.
 From day one with the company I have been helping them "grow" their company to what it is today.
 Everything from all training of in-field staff to writing the manuals for every department.
 I have no paperwork on file whatsoever.
 They never had me fill anything out, sign anything, nothing.
 However, I was the one that helped in developing the paperwork and forms for the overall company, but never signed anything myself.

-From my understanding of what people are answering, I do agree that the manuals belong to them.
+I am considering opening my own company now.
+Do they have anything to stand on in order to sue me?From my understanding of what people are answering, I do agree that the manuals belong to them.
 As for opening my own competing business I would create my own documents, logo, trainings, and manuals specific to my own company.
 The type of company or service would be the same, but I would differentiate it from theirs.
 My question would be, since I have no offer letter, no files, no paperwork on ever even working for them except a paycheck; can they try to sue my company even if I change those documents?

 Employment law for businesses Business contracts Non-disclosure agreement (NDA) Non-compete agreements for businesses Intellectual property Trademarks Business Employment Employment forms Employment contracts Non-compete agreements and employees NDAs (non-disclosure agreements) and employees Lawsuits and disputes Employee contract for businesses